 Redis is an in-memory data structure store, used as a database server, cache, and message broker.
 Redis is written in C programming language.
-It also provides PHP module for communication between PHP script with Redis server.
+It also provides PHP module for communication between PHP script with the Redis server.

 This tutorial will help you with the installation of Redis server along with PHP Redis PHP extensions on an Ubuntu 19.04, 18.04 LTS, 16.04 LTS and 14.04.

 Log in to your system with sudo privilege account using shell access, to which you need to install Redis.

 Update the apt-get packages index files and also update existing packages to the newest versions by using the following commands: